18F/govconnect/intro.md

 * Insight into technological challenges and solutions you may encounter as the program evolves;
 * Resources on how to market the program to participants, their supervisors, and other leaders; and
 * Suggestions on using metrics to measure return on investment and the program’s overall success.

-[comment]: FIXME: ##How To Use This Guide:##
-[comment]: FIXME: PLACEHOLDER: Include short descriptions for each section so people can dive in where they might need to.